Instant Pot Corned Beef and Cabbage

 Ingredients for Instant Pot Corned Beef and Cabbage

-• Garlic – Crushed garlic cloves add flavor and give the meat just the right amount of nutty and savory flavor.
+• Garlic – Crushed garlic cloves give the meat just the right amount of nutty and savory flavor.

 • Red potatoes – You can’t go wrong with diced red potatoes.
-As it is cooking, the red potatoes soften and become tender.
 They are a smaller and softer type of potato that cooks quickly.

 Cutting board with cut up cabbage, potatoes and carrots.
 Knife on the side.

-2. Assemble – Place corned beef in Instant Pot, fatty side down, and add beef broth and crushed garlic.
-Open the seasoning packet and sprinkle evenly over the top.
+2. Assemble in the Instant Pot – Place the corned beef in the pot, fatty side down.
+Pour in the beef broth and add crushed garlic.
+Sprinkle the seasoning packet evenly over the top.

 Sliced corned beef brisket cut on a board.